akdsco/next/DOCUMENTATION.md

  The stats are impressive, application loads extremely fast.
 It's mostly due to it's simplicity, as it does not need to connect with servers and databases.
 It's simple and powerfull.
 The stats above are from a non throttled desktop based audit.
 However, even when throttled, it performs extremely fast, in ranges of 0.1-0.4s.
+One of the reasons it works so efficient is because there are no additional files or adds that need to be downloaded, which would result in worse performance.

  There are few suggestions to improve applications performance, however the gains are marginal.
-Some of those suggestions are:
+Some of those
+ suggestions:
  - change priority for assets load
  - keep request counts low and transfer sizes small
  - minify JS - Potential 12KB Savings